 Build your satellite in a can!

 A CanSat is a “satellite” the size of a beverage can, developed, built and programmed by teams of students.
 This mini-satellite is brought to an altitude of several hundred meters by a rocket and then falls to the ground attached to a parachute.
 The satellite performs measurements and other tasks for which it was designed.

 A CanSat serves as a model of a real space mission, as it will pass through essentially the same phases as a real space mission: Planning the mission, designing the satellite, testing the individual components and the overall system, carrying out the mission, processing and evaluating the data, communicating the results.
 In this way, the CanSat competition offers dedicated and talented students the opportunity to gain their first practical and authentic experience of a space project.

-The Luxembourg CanSat competition is part of the international competition of the European Space Agency (ESA).
-The winner of the Luxembourg competition has the chance to visit the European Space Research and Technology Centre (ESTEC) near Amsterdam.
+The Luxembourg CanSat competition is organized by the European Space Agency (ESA).
+The winning team of the Luxembourg competition has the chance to visit the European Space Research and Technology Centre (ESTEC) near Amsterdam.

 The task of the participating teams is to develop, build and test a mini-satellite with the dimensions of a beverage can.
 During the launch campaign, the satellite will be transported to an altitude of almost one kilometre by a rocket provided by the CanSat competition.
 The CanSat is then to descend to the ground on a parachute and complete two missions during this time:

 The satellite will measure air pressure and temperature.
 From the measured air pressure, the altitude and the rate of fall are to determined.
 With the help of the temperature measurement data a temperature profile will be created.

 The satellite is to carry out a mission developed by the participating teams themselves.
 The satellite could, for example, make further measurements or conduct experiments.
 Here, scientific and technical ingenuity can be given free rein.
 The starting point can be a scientific question, a technical problem or a project idea of social relevance.